 Some Flight Attendants prefer to bid vacation during a reserve month in order to minimize her/his reserve availability.
 Yet others prefer to bid vacation during a lineholder month, on days off, in order to maximize her/his pay.
 Still others prefer to bid vacation in a manner that provides the maximum time off.
-If you reach the five-year Reserve cap during 2012, you will not know whether you will be an "A" or "B" until the approximately the 10th day of your 5th year anniversary month.
+If you reach the five-year Reserve cap during 2015, you will not know whether you will be an "A" or "B" until approximately the 10th day of your 5th year anniversary month.
 This means, unfortunately, you will bid your vacation without knowing your respective Lineholder and Reserve months.
 Keep in mind, however, the Contract provides each Flight Attendant the ability to trade her/his reserve letter at least once during the year.
 (See Reserve Considerations Section of this article.)

 Other Bidding Considerations

 Flight Attendants participating in the Partnership Program should be aware that the reduced accrual of vacation days may result in not being able to split vacation into multiple vacation periods.
 Keep in mind the following 'split' rules:

 - Six (6) days is the minimum vacation bid period unless you have a lesser number of days accrued.